Controller

 .

-Of course, you can change the routing rules through the routing configuration, see Routing.
+Of course, you can change the routing rules through the route configuration, see Routing.

 , setcontroller_suffix